Latest Economic Analysis

 Listen to our AIB economic podcasts

-The March policy setting meeting of the Bank of England’s Monetary Policy Committee (MPC) saw the central bank leave the Bank rate unchanged at 4.50%.
-Today’s decision was very much in-line with market expectations.
-The most recent policy change came at the previous meeting in February, when the MPC cut official rates by 25bps.
+The September meeting of the Bank of England’s Monetary Policy Committee (MPC) saw the central bank maintain the Bank Rate at 4.00%.
+This was very much in line with market expectations.
+Once again, there was no unanimity within the MPC on its policy decision to hold rates steady.